Canberra Institute of Technology: Campuses

 The suburb of Bruce is in northwest Canberra.
 This campus is approximately 4 km from the nearest town centre (Belconnen) which includes a Westfield shopping centre, Uni-gardens CIT student accommodation.

-CIT Woden (currently under construction) A new flagship campus is currently under construction in Woden Town Centre.
+CIT Woden (currently under construction) A new flagship campus is currently under construction in Woden Town Centre on the site of the former Woden Interchange.
 Construction started in 2023 and is due to be completed by 2025, with classes commencing in Semester 2 of that year.
 The new campus will be a contemporary, smart campus and will include; IT and cyber training spaces, activated common areas and practical green spaces, dedicated 24-hour study space with access to computers, dedicated library services on the ground floor, a training restaurant and commercial kitchens, and a multi-purpose hall available for performances, training, and events.
 The range of courses currently being delivered at CIT Reid will transition across to CIT Woden.

 CIT and universities

 CIT and the University of Canberra (UC): CIT and UC collaborate on a number of initiatives, most prominently pathways and transfers between the two institutions.

 CIT students who complete a diploma or advanced diploma are guaranteed an offer of a place in an undergraduate degree at the University of Canberra.
 In addition, over 150 formal credit transfer arrangements exist between the institutions.

 CIT and the University of Canberra also form two-thirds of the collaborative organization, the National Centre for Forensic Studies.

 CIT and the Australian National University (ANU): collaborate on the delivery of two associate degree programs – the Bachelor of Science and the Bachelor of Engineering, whereby students complete the first year of the degree at CIT and the second at ANU.
 Further, graduates automatically gain entry into a 'linked' ANU Bachelor's degree with 18 months credit.

 CIT and Charles Sturt University (CSU) also have a number of formalized credit transfer agreements whereby graduates of CIT's Diploma / Advanced Diploma programs receive credit when they commence a linked CSU degree.

 CIT and the Academy of Interactive Entertainment (AIE): CIT and AIE jointly deliver a number of programs including the Bachelor of Games and Virtual Worlds (Programming).